Evaluating NFL and Fantasy League Trades

 Regardless of your opinion, how are you forming it?

-Again, lets just assume we all agree on the above Williams/Stafford assumptions (and I realize some of you don't).
+Let's just assume we all agree on the above RB X/QB Y assumptions (and I realize some of you don't).

 Time to consult the Player Potential Grid.

-The chart shows it's actually better to keep Ricky Williams under those assumptions.
-Doing the math, it breaks out as follows:
+The chart shows it's actually better to keep RB X under those assumptions.
+Doing the math, it breaks down like this:

 Clearly, only time will tell if this holds true.
 But in any case, I often find it comforting to consult an objective method.

-Moral of the Story: It's great to win down the road, but lets be real.
-NFL teams and Fantasy Managers alike prefer to win now, not later.
+Moral of the Story: It's great to win down the road, but let's be real.
+NFL teams and fantasy owners alike prefer to win now, not later.